SHL Mechanical Comprehension Test

 Force and Torque

-This is less common in the SHL Mechanical Comprehension Test than in other tests.
-It includes a selection of fundamental mechanical concepts, to which understanding them is critical for succeeding in other topics.
-This topic includes questions pertaining to the law of the lever, force equilibrium, etc.
+This is less common in the SHL Mechanical Comprehension Test than in other assessments.
+It includes a selection of fundamental mechanical concepts, and understanding them is critical for answering correctly.
+To perform well, you need to know concepts like the law of the lever, force equilibrium, and other related topics.

 Fluid Mechanics